abdulrahmanAlsalem/Udacity-DSND/README.md

 # Write A Data Science Blog Post Project
 ## Installation
-> Libraries been used was: pandas,
+> Libraries been used was: pandas, statsmodels.

 ## Project Motivation
 > Every year, Stack Overflow conducts a massive survey of people on the site, covering all sorts of information like programming languages, salary, code style and various other information.